Table of Contents

 Coursedog is a cloud-native application running on Amazon Web Services (AWS) and therefore does not store any sensitive data (e.g. PII, Student Data, credit cards, etc.).

-Coursedog audits their infrastructure regularly, ensuring deployments are up-to-date and are indeed required to run.
+We audit our infrastructure regularly, ensuring deployments are up-to-date and are indeed required to run.

-Coursedog uses industry best tools to monitor our infrastructure and is notified of anomalies and attacks.
-Coursedog has over 15 metrics in place, to detect DDoS, fish for data, penetration testers, slowdowns in response times, etc.
+Coursedog uses industry-best tools to monitor our infrastructure and is notified of anomalies and attacks.
+Coursedog has over 15 metrics in place to detect DDoS, fish for data, penetration testers, slowdowns in response times, etc.

 The Coursedog backend engineering team also follows AWS best practices for server-level penetration testing.

 Coursedog uses a separate Virtual Private Cloud (VPC) for each environment with private and public subnets.
 The app servers are placed in private subnets and load balancers on public subnets.

 Coursedog has placed WAF in front of all applications, which in turn protects our APIs against bots and exploits that consume resources, skew metrics, or cause downtime.

 Coursedog uses an automated configuration management tool and automated deployments to minimize errors.